nikhil16kulkarni/nikhil16kulkarni/README.md

 ## 👨‍💻 Experience

-### Research Assistant | IU Kelley School of Business

-- Pioneered IU supercomputer-driven predictive models for healthcare, balancing patient cohorts and reducing bias by 35%.
+#### As a Research Assistant at IU Kelley School of Business, spearheaded the implementation of advanced supercomputer-driven predictive models for healthcare, harmonizing patient cohorts and mitigating bias by 35% through the discerning analysis of 13+ TB of Optum data.
-- Uncovered insights from 13+ TB of Optum data, optimizing pain management interventions with Logistic Regression.
-- Crafted impactful pain management proposals, utilizing a 92% accurate RNN model across 300+ medical categories.

-### Project Intern | Veritas Technologies LLC

-- Leveraged system resource utilization to achieve a 20% efficiency increase in scheduling resource-intensive tasks.
-- Implemented a data-driven solution using Google Cluster Data, aggregating CPU and Memory usage from 1600 VMs over 10 days.
-- Utilized ML models, time-series forecasting methods, and LSTM algorithm achieving 87% accuracy.

-### Software Developer Intern | Sagitec Solutions

-- Developed ML models for customer data analysis, resulting in a 30% increase in Net Promoter Score.
-- Collaborated on a Rasa chatbot to resolve client inquiries, delivering 87% accuracy and reducing response times by 50%.
-- Created efficient web services, utilizing JSON configuration and Python APIs to optimize data exchange processes.
+#### Elevated operational efficiency at Veritas Technologies LLC as a Project Intern by ingeniously leveraging system resource utilization, effectuating a notable 20% increase in scheduling resource-intensive tasks, while also employing sophisticated machine learning models and LSTM algorithms to attain an impressive 87% accuracy in data-driven solutions using Google Cluster Data.

+#### As a Software Developer Intern at Sagitec Solutions, I distinguished myself by spearheading the development of machine learning models to enhance customer data analysis.
+Simultaneously, I played a pivotal role in crafting a high-precision Rasa chatbot, resulting in an impressive 87% accuracy rate and a notable 50% reduction in response times for client inquiries.

 ## 👯 Looking to Collaborate On: